prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 <td>
 <code>minReadySeconds</code><br/>
 <em>
-uint32
+int32
 </em>
 </td>
 <td>
 <em>(Optional)</em>
 <p>Minimum number of seconds for which a newly created pod should be ready
-without any of its container crashing for it to be considered available.
+without any of its container crashing for it to be considered available.</p>
-Defaults to 0 (pod will be considered available as soon as it is ready) This is an alpha field from kubernetes 1.22 until 1.24 which requires enabling the StatefulSetMinReadySeconds feature gate.</p>
+<p>If unset, pods will be considered available as soon as they are ready.</p>
 </td>
 </tr>
 <tr>